filamentphp/filament/packages/tables/docs/04-filters.md

 ## Controlling the maximum height of the filters dropdown

-To add a maximum height to the filters dropdown content, so that they scroll, you may use the `filtersFormMaxHeight()` method, passing a [CSS length](https://developer.mozilla.org/en-US/docs/Web/CSS/length):
+To add a maximum height to the filters' dropdown content, so that they scroll, you may use the `filtersFormMaxHeight()` method, passing a [CSS length](https://developer.mozilla.org/en-US/docs/Web/CSS/length):

 ```php
 use Filament\Tables\Table;